mesosphere/dcos-docs-site/pages/1.11/installing-upgrading/upgrading/index.md

 This document provides instructions for upgrading a DC/OS cluster.

 If this upgrade is performed on a supported OS with all prerequisites fulfilled, this upgrade _should_ preserve the state of running tasks on the cluster.
-This document reuses portions of the [Advanced DC/OS Installation Guide][advanced-install].
+This document reuses portions of the [Advanced DC/OS Installation Guide][advanced-installer].

 **Important:**

 - Review the [release notes](/1.11/release-notes/) before upgrading DC/OS.
 - There are new options in the `config.yaml` file which must be declared prior to upgrading.
 Even if you have previously installed DC/OS successfully with your `config.yaml` file, the file will require new additions to function with DC/OS 1.11.
 Pay specific attention to the `fault_domain_enabled` and `enable_ipv6`.
-Please review the sample file [here](/latest/installing-upgrading/custom/advanced-installer/#create-a-configuration-file)
+Please review the sample file [here](/latest/installing-upgrading/custom/advanced/#create-a-configuration-file)
 - If IPv6 is disabled in the kernel, then IPv6 must be disabled in the `config.yaml` file for the upgrade to succeed.
 - DC/OS Enterprise now enforces license keys.
 The license key must reside in a genconf/license.txt file or the upgrade will fail. [enterprise type="inline" size="small" /]
 - The DC/OS GUI and other higher-level system APIs may be inconsistent or unavailable until all master nodes have been upgraded.
 For example, an upgraded DC/OS Marathon leader cannot connect to the leading Mesos master until it has also been upgraded.
 When this occurs: